deropi/BathyBrooksiSymbionts/README.md

 A file with the SNVs that must be parsed is required.
 This file contains in each line a SNV ID, which contains the geneID and the position in the following format: `Gene1*3`.

+## Allele Frequency Spectra and Neutrality Index

+This folder containsa python script implemented to perform Allele Frequency Spectra and Neutrality Index analyses.
+The Derived allele is assumed to be the allele which is present in less number of strains in the population.
+Ties are resolved by assuming an ancestral strain state, that is taken by the program as an argument.